patricksilva1/patricksilva1/README.md

         <img src="https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white">
     </a>
 </div>
 <h4 align="left">About me:</h4>
-<p align="left"></p>

 A Software Engineer from Brazil.
 I speak English, Portuguese and a little Spanish.

-Ex-member of **CFN** - Brazil's Navy, acted with Software Development and Network Security.
+Ex-member of CFN - Brazil's Navy, acted with Software Development and Network Security.
 A guy with a deep interest in technology and how it can benefit us in our lives.

 "Every adversity, every failure, every heartbreak, carries with it the seed of an equal or greater benefit."